Kuipman/ClassProjects/ece13/README.md

 This course was my first forray into embedded systems programming using the PIC32 development kit ([not this specific one but close](https://www.digikey.com/en/products/detail/microchip-technology/EV16W43A/21803091)).
 A total of 9 lab assignments were assigned that covered everything from building a basic C executable (using make) and flashing to the devkit to interfacing with the various devkit peripherals to eventually creating a BattleBoats game AI that successfully beats the classroom staff AI.

 The individual labs are briefly described below.
-They are described in further detail in their individual directories.
+They are described further along with their respective retrospectives in their individual directories

 ## Lab 1: Compiling, Running, and Debugging